Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 For both sets of bourbon pioneers, the pandemic has derailed plans.

-Fresh announced their plans for a $5.4 million distillery in February last year only to watch the country shut down a little more than a month later.
+Fresh announced their plans for a $5.4 million distillery in February last year, only to watch the country shut down a little over a month later.
 Investors started to drop off as Americans braced for an economic crisis.

 Some investors have trickled back.
 “But some of them, they haven’t recovered,” said Sean Edwards.
 “They were in the restaurant business and some of them were entertainers and they still haven’t recovered.
 So they’re off the table.”

-Fresh is now targeting a distillery opening in late 2022 and hope to break ground this summer.
+Fresh is now targeting a distillery opening in late 2022 and hopes to break ground this summer.

-Even in the best of times, Lehrman calls the barriers to entry for distilling “just incredibly, incredibly high” often requiring between $1 million and $3 million in start up costs.
+Even in the best of times, the spirits association’s Lehrman calls the barriers to entry for distilling “just incredibly, incredibly high,” often requiring $1 million to $3 million in start-up costs.

 Making bourbon presents an additional challenge: the long years of aging in charred oak barrels.
 To establish their brand, many young distilleries (Brough Brothers included) initially “source” their product — buy bourbon from an established distillery and rebrand it as their own while the liquor they have produced ages.